solo-fsw/eprime-lpt-sample-tasks/README.md

 # Sending markers with E-Prime to LPT port

-The sample files can be downloaded [here](https://downgit.github.io/#/home?url=https://github.com/solo-fsw/eprime-lpt-sample-tasks) (download starts immediately with DownGit).
+The sample files can be downloaded [here](https://github.com/solo-fsw/eprime-lpt-sample-tasks/archive/refs/heads/main.zip) (download starts immediately).
 The sample files include a sample in which markers are sent through Task Events, this is not explained below.

 Markers can be sent from E-Prime to the LPT port in InLines.
 There are two general ways of sending markers.
 One way is to use the WritePort command: